1988 Live-Action Movie

 - Mirror Character: The Elder Yeti is disgusted with humans and their savage ways.
-However, she coldly rejects Susan in a way parallel to how Lord Piggot-Dunceby keeps rejecting Sir Lionel from his club.
+However, she coldly rejects Susan just as Lord Piggot-Dunceby keeps rejecting Sir Lionel from his club.

 - Utopia Justifies the Means: Shangri-La is an unsullied paradise for the yetis, mostly because of her secretive, paranoid, and isolationist tendencies.
 She won't kill intruders, since she views it as barbaric, but she will imprison them for life if they stumble upon her utopia.

-- Villain of Another Story: Had it not been for Sir Piggot-Dunceby and Willard Stenk being the main antagonists, the Yeti Elder would've counted for her cold treatment towards Link and her extremist approach of holding our heroes captive on the basis that they trespassed her kingdom.
+- Villain of Another Story: Had it not been for Sir Piggot-Dunceby and Willard Stenk being the main antagonists, the Yeti Elder would count for her cold treatment towards Link and her extremist approach of holding our heroes captive on the basis that they trespassed her kingdom.

-An old lady in the village near Shangri-La who guides Lionel and the others towards the yeti village.
+An old lady in the village near Shangri-La who guides Lionel and the others to the yeti village.

-- Failed a Spot Check: Her granddaughter warns the travelers that whatever they do, do not mention the chicken.
-Whenever they do mention it, Gamu seems confused, acting as if she did not know there was a chicken on her head.
+- Failed a Spot Check: Her granddaughter warns the travelers that whatever they do, they should not mention the chicken.
+Whenever they do mention it, Gamu seems confused, acting as if she has no idea there's a chicken on her head.

 - The Hermit: She is a cranky old lady who prefers to live in her cave away from the rest of the villagers.
 While she adheres to Sacred Hospitality, she is clearly not happy about it.